-We recommend taking a granulated approach to creating the ad groups, by having SKAGs.
+We recommend taking a granulated approach to creating the ad groups by using SKAGs.

 This means having an ad group with just one keyword, but more negative keywords that our crab will eat.

-However, if you can, try to have different match types (more on these in the last section) in that ad group for the keyword also.
+Also, try to include different match types (more on these below) in that ad group for the keyword also.

 Before we talk about their diet for our spinning rod campaign, I want to give some more background about Single Keyword Ad Groups (SKAGs).

-Even though they can be a bit of a pain to set up, they come with a huge advantage.
+Even though they can be a pain to set up, SKAGs provide a huge advantage by giving you a search term to keyword ratio of 1:1.

-They give you a search term to keyword ratio of 1:1; this means, if someone searches “spinning rod” and one of the SKAGs for my spinning rod campaign is modified broad match, phrase match, or exact match for that search term, my spinning rod ad is going to be a result, and no other variation of other keywords.
+Let’s say, for example, that someone searches for “spinning rod.”
+If one of the SKAGs for my spinning rod campaign is modified broad match, phrase match, or exact match for that search term, my spinning rod ad is going to be a result, and it won’t appear for other variations of keywords.

-But, we’re here to talk about ad group level negative keywords, so let’s think about our crab again.
+But we’re here to talk about ad group level negative keywords, so let’s get back to our crab again.

-One of the spinning rods I personally think sounds the most badass that Bass Pro Shops sells is the Fenwick Eagle Travel Spinning Rod.
+The spinning rod I personally think sounds the most badass that Bass Pro Shops sells is the Fenwick Eagle Travel Spinning Rod.

 And as badass as it is, we need to start with a root keyword ad group for the Fenwick Spinning Rod products.